Nikolai Tymoshenko: First known murder

 Tymoshenko's first known murder was committed between May and June 1999.
 During that time frame, he met a young woman aged between 18 and 20 years old in the village of Amkhavaya 2, offering to take her to his dacha to relax and have a drink.
 The woman offered to pay all expenses, as she reportedly earned 2 million rubles.

 After spending some time drinking together, Tymoshenko asked the woman if she could share some of her money with him, to which she categorically refused.
 Angered, Tymoshenko grabbed her and starting pushing her, causing the woman to hit her head against a nearby wall.
 She began resisting, causing the assailant to punch her three times in the chest before choking her to death.
-In order to hide the body, Tymoshenko dismembered the remains and buried them in separate places - one half in his mother's backyard, while the other was buried outside the village.
-He burned the victim's clothes, passport and personal items, and then spent 900,000 of her money for his own expenses.
+To hide the body, Tymoshenko dismembered the remains and buried them in separate places - one half in his mother's backyard, while the other was buried outside the village.
+He burned the victim's clothes, passport and personal items and then spent 900,000 of her money for his expenses.

 Move to Mogilev

 Sometime after the first victim's murder, Tymoshenko and his mother moved to Fatina Street in Mogilev, a run-down area of the city occupied by poor people.
-He made a living by doing odd jobs, most notably butchering pigs at a slaughterhouse, but once his elderly mother passed away, Tymoshenko stopped working overall.
-Local residents regarded him as a "quiet alcoholic" and loner who spent most of his time drinking and refusing to interact with others at all.
+He made a living by doing odd jobs, most notably butchering pigs at a slaughterhouse, but once his elderly mother died, Tymoshenko stopped working overall.
+Residents regarded him as a "quiet alcoholic" and loner who spent most of his time drinking and refusing to interact with others at all.